 - You can tweak the ingredients to your liking!
-I included garlic, carrots, and spinach in my version of Chicken Gnocchi Soup.
+I included garlic, carrots, and spinach in my version of Olive Garden Chicken Gnocchi Soup.
 But if you’re a fan of onions and/or celery, feel free to throw those in as well.
-Same can be said of using fresh herbs (instead of dried) if you’ve got ’em.
+In the same way, you can use fresh herbs (instead of dried) if you’ve got ’em.

 The other bonus of making soup in the slow cooker is that it’s just, well, cozy.
 On a cool fall day (which we’ll hopefully have a chance to experience by, ohhhh, November or so), what’s better than coming home to a bubbling crockpot of warm, comforting soup?
-The house will not only smell heavenly, but after just a few quick steps to finish up the soup, dinner will be ready!
+The house will smell heavenly, ’tis true.
+But even better, after just a few quick steps to finish up the soup, dinner will be ready!

 I also love that this soup is pretty much a complete meal on its own.
 Of course you could serve it with a crisp green salad and a loaf of crusty bread.
 But you don’t have to!
 It’s already brimming with meat, carbs, and veggies, between chunks of plump chicken, soft potato gnocchi, tender carrots, and fresh spinach.